Lemon law: Singapore

 A similar "Lemon Law" was passed in Singapore's parliament on September 1, 2012, to strengthen consumer protection laws.
 Singapore's Lemon Law applies to all goods (including consumables and perishables) but it does not apply to services.

 Under the law, consumers can report a defective item within six months of delivery and it is the responsibility of the retailer to prove that the defect did not exist at the time of delivery.
 The consumer may have the option to request for repair or a replacement, and if that is not possible, ask for a reduction in price, or even a refund.

 Philippines

 In the Philippines, the Lemon Law was passed in 2014.
 The Lemon Law covers only new vehicles.

+The Supreme Court released a decision on September 25, 2024 in G.R.
+No. 254978-79 (Department of Trade and Industry v.
+Toyota Balintawak, Inc. and Toyota Motor Phils.
+Corp.), October 11, 2023, that buyers of defective brand-new motor vehicles may choose to enforce their rights under any available law, whether the Republic Act No. 10642, the "Philippine Lemon Law" or Republic Act No. 7349, "Consumer Act".